crowd-planning-poker/cpp-replication-pack/readme.md

 ## cpp_replication_python_functions.py
 Is a python file that contains two functions that are used to compute round Kappa, and aggregate crowd estimates.

+## direct_url_to_all_issues.csv
+This file contains direct URLs to the selected and used issues in our experiments.
+May be needed for additional verification purposes.